 Moving to the cloud has become a vital process for businesses today.
-Cloud storage, cloud computing, cloud migration, etc. makes it seem like everything is surrounded by “the cloud”.
+Cloud storage, cloud computing, and cloud migrationmake it seem like everything is surrounded by “the cloud”.
 But what exactly is the cloud?
-With this blog, let’s understand the concept of cloud, cloud computing, and its four important pillars in depth.
+In this blog, let’s understand the concept of cloud, cloud computing, and its four important pillars in depth.

-“Cloud” refers to a group of servers that can be accessed via the Internet and has different software and databases running over them.
-These cloud servers are located in data centers across the world thereby reducing the burden from companies to manage them physically.
+The “cloud” refers to a group of servers that can be accessed via the Internet and has different software and databases running over them.
+These cloud servers are in data centers across the world, thereby reducing the burden from companies to manage them physically.

 Here are the benefits of the cloud that businesses can attain:

 Cloud computing is the delivery of different services and resources using the internet.
-These include data storage, servers, databases, networking, software, etc.
+These include data storage, servers, databases, networking, and software.

 It is a popular option for businesses nowadays as it provides several benefits of increasing productivity, speed, efficiency, performance, and security.
 Businesses keeping their files on a proprietary local storage device can use cloud-based storage to potentially save their data over remote servers.